PhilipAmadasun/whisper_torch/README.md

 ```
 python3 test.py <audio.wav>
 ```
-Torch model currently produces wildy inaccurate inference on shorter audio clips as beam search and otheroptimizations are not yet implemented.
+Torch model currently produces wildy inaccurate inference on shorter audio clips as beam search and other optimizations are not yet implemented.